Ocean of Games

 Handheld Electronic LCD

-The LCD version of Bug! is a handheld game released by Tiger Electronics as part of their Pocket Arcade series of LCD handhelds.
-It is based on the Sega Saturn game, Bug!.
+The LCD version of NiGHTS into Dreams is a handheld game created by Tiger Electronics and released as part of their "Premiere" series of LCD handhelds.
+It is based on the Sega Saturn game, NiGHTS into Dreams.
+It was released in 1997.
+A presumably identical Pocket Arcade version was also released.

 Sport